crspeller/dnd-answers/README.md

 The code takes text inputs and outputs answers, consulting the snippets of the SRD that the model finds most relevant.

+There is also a demo of using the function calling api to retrieve spell descriptions.

 [View the notebook here](./dnd-answers.ipynb)

 ## How It Works